 Eight back-to-back parables of Jesus are presented in chapter 13 of Matthew’s gospel.
 All focus on the kingdom of God.
 These two small parables are parables number seven and eight.
 You can read Warren’s summaries of each on these “kingdom parables” pages: the Sower, Seed, and Soil; the Weeds; the Mustard Seed and the Yeast; the Hidden Treasure and the Pearl; and today’s Parables of the Fishing Net and the Household Treasures.

 The Parable of the Fishing Net or Dragnet, unique to the gospel of Matthew, reveals that a day of judgment is coming when God will separate good from evil.
 The evil will be judged, found guilty, and, after separation from the good, thrown into something like a fiery furnace.
 Thus, when the judgment books are opened, only one factor will determine one’s eternal destiny: whether the person’s name is recorded in the Lamb’s Book of Life.

 The Parable of the Household Treasures, presupposes that its readers have become, through their study of the Word, scribes who are conversant with Scripture and able to teach the Law.
-Those of us disciples of Jesus today, who qualify to be scribes, have a double treasure to draw upon, namely the old covenant prophesies and the firsthand account of learning how Jesus fulfilled them.
+Those of us who are disciples of Jesus today and qualify to be scribes have a double treasure to draw upon, namely the old covenant prophesies and the firsthand account of learning how Jesus fulfilled them.